REASONS TO HAVE A WILL – OR NOT

 You have an heir or want to name a beneficiary who sometimes lives in or may move to a state or country with an inheritance tax.

-You have property in a state or country with an estate or inheritance tax.
+You have property in a state or country with an estate or inheritance tax (and should hold that in a trust).

 When you die, your estate might exceed the federal estate tax exclusion ($5.49 million for an individual or a total twice that for the combined estates of a married couple in 2018.)
-You will need other estate planning arrangements as well.
+IYou will then need other estate planning arrangements as well.

 Whether or not you have a will